Skip to main content Skip to navigation

 At the end of your first year, you will choose either a route or a pathway:

 On a route you will spend 25%-50% of your degree with one of our partner departments, developing subject-specific expertise.
-We have routes with the following departments: Classics, Design Studies, Economics, Education, English, Film and Television Studies, Global Sustainable Development, History, Life Sciences, Modern Languages and Cultures, Philosophy, and Theatre and Performance Studies.
+We have routes with the following departments: Classics, Design Studies, Economics, Education, English, Film and Television Studies, Global Sustainable Development, History, Law, Life Sciences, Modern Languages and Cultures, Philosophy, and Theatre and Performance Studies.
 Your route will be recognised in your degree title.
 For example, if you choose to study the Economics route, your degree title will be ‘Liberal Arts with Economics’.
 Alongside the modules directly related to your route, you can also take a selection of other optional modules from across the University linked to your interests.

 On a pathway, you are free to build a flexible degree that reflects your interests.
 You will spend 50% of your degree studying modules related to your pathway, developing interdisciplinary expertise in your area of interest.
 We will work with you to help you design a pathway that enables you to study the areas that matter most to you.
 In the past, our students have designed pathways around the following topics: Apocalyptic Studies, Black British Studies, Business Ethics, Culture and Identity, Gender and Society, Health and Human Society, Imagination in Childhood Development, Social Justice, and Sustainability.
+Students on a bespoke pathway will graduate with a “B.A.
+(Hons.)
+Liberal Arts” and will have their pathway title reflected on their Higher Education Achievement Report (HEAR) form.

 Year Two